Agriculture & Natural Resources

 The importance of the SAE extends far beyond the agricultural and natural resources education classroom.
 An SAE is a catalyst for personal growth, career development and responsible citizenship that leads to individual, group and societal benefits not possible through formal, in the classroom, education alone.
 Skills, knowledge, experiences and connections gained through SAE's remain with students for a lifetime and positively influence others along the way.
 An SAE is more than an integral part of agricultural education; it is tangible learning with an applied purpose and measurable results.
 Having a SAE is essential for the student to succeed in the agricultural and natural resources education program.
 SAE programs benefit students, schools, employers, communities, parents, and teachers.

-Wednesday, February 14 at 9 am – 5 pm Taj Mahal Building #11
+ENTRY RECEIVING DAY Wednesday, February 13 at 9 am – 5 pm Taj Mahal Building #11

 Park at Gate 4 off Arabia Street